plougue/O_Platformer/README.md

 # O_Platformer
-An object platformer made with python and a called library called pygame.
+An object platformer made with python and pygame.

 ## Controls :
 * Q = Exit game